muratk5n/thirdwave/en/README.md

 ---

-The carrier moved toward the Adriatic..
+The US carrier moved toward the Adriatic..
 Conspiracy theorists to the East of the Aegean can breathe a sigh of relief.

 ```python
 u.sm_plot_list1(38, 24, 2.0, np.array(u.usnavy()[['name','lat','lon']]))